Formatting your recipes by adding pictures, links, and different text styles

 Picture in Instructions or Ingredients section

-Many food bloggers like to incorporate pictures into their step-by-step recipe instructions (some of you also like to include pictures within their ingredients list).
+Many food bloggers like to incorporate pictures into their step-by-step recipe instructions, or even their ingredient lists.

 To add a picture, you first get the image URL.
 You can get the image URL from your Media Library by selecting an image and clicking the image to bring up Attachment Details screen and selecting the URL: